Research

 Remote Sensing of Temperature and Speed of Sound in the Ocean

-We are working on the realization of a Brillouin LIDAR system for the remote air-plane based measurement of water temperature in the ocean.
+We are working on the realization of a Brillouin LIDAR system for the remote air-plane based simultaneous and depth-resolved measurement of water temperature and salinity in the ocean.

 Artist rendition of a completed system

-The goal of this project is the development of a LIDAR transceiver capable of measuring the water temperature up to a depth of 100 m in clear ocean.
+The goal of this project is the development of a LIDAR transceiver capable of measuring the water temperature up to a depth of 100 m in clear ocean since the first few hundred meters of the ocean are in constant heat and CO2 exchange with the atmosphere.
 The basic principle used is the precise measurement of the small frequency shift of the laser radiation due to Brillouin scattering in the water.

 Currently water temperatures of the ocean are measured by satellite (surface only) or by in-situ techniques such as XBTs (expandable bathythermographs), buoys or gliders.

 Therefore, a remote technique would be highly desirable.
-In particular as the date could provide valuable input in such areas as meteology, ocean-atmosphere interaction and oceanography.
+In particular as the data could provide valuable input in such areas as meteorology, ocean-atmosphere interaction and oceanography.

 Early on there have been proposals to measure the temperature of the ocean remotely based on either Raman (Leonard) or Brillouin-scattering (J. L. Guagliardo).
 Practical realizations of such systems, however, failed due to principal problems or due to the absence of laser systems fulfilling the requirements in terms of linewidth and stability.
-Only recent developments in the area of Opens internal link in current windowinjection seeding of pulsed lasers have changed this situation (Henderson et al.(1986); Fry et al (1991)).
+Only developments in the area of injection seeding of pulsed lasers have changed this situation (Henderson et al.(1986); Fry et al (1991)).

 Exact accuracy estimates for our proposal of measuring the temperature profiles based on Brillouin scattering exist (Fry et al., 1996).
 First laboratory versions of our Brillouin LIDAR have been successfully demonstrated to measure the linewidth of the Brillouin lines as a function of temperature (Fry et al., 2002).
 Depth resolved measurements without real-time detection has been performed (Schorstein et al., 2009).

-In recent developments we have demonstrated a edge filter with high transmission (Rudolf et al., 2012) and have implemnted a full laboratory version of our approach (A. Rudolf et al., 2014).
+We have demonstrated an edge filter with high transmission (Rudolf et al., 2012) and have implemented a full laboratory version of our approach with a temperature resolution of 0.07°C (A. Rudolf et al., 2014).
+A first field test in the Mediterranean sea demonstrated the suitability of the system in a realistic environment.
+With this knowledge further improvements were made on the system, making it less sensitive to outer disruptions.

 The Brilloun shift can be explained as scattering from sound waves (density fluctuations) in the water; in the experiment the direction of the incoming and scattered light is 180o